 About Christo and Jeanne-Claude

-Christo and his late wife Jeanne-Claude are known internationally for their large-scale environmental artworks and temporary sculptures.
-They first met in Paris in 1958, and fell in love through creating art together, though Christo’s name was only added retrospectively to works from 1994.
+Christo (1935-2020) and Jeanne-Claude (1935-2009) are known internationally for their large-scale environmental artworks and temporary sculptures.
+They first met in Paris in 1958, and fell in love through creating art together.
 Significant interventions include Pont-Neuf Wrapped (1985), which saw the couple enshroud Paris’s oldest bridge in 40,000m2 of golden fabric, intended to evoke the colour of the city’s pavements at sunset.
 A decade later, they created Wrapped Reichstag in Berlin.
-Christo has cited a desire to create works that are beautiful and bring joy, or facilitate new ways of seeing familiar landscapes.

 Christo and Jeanne-Claude were born on the same day, 13 June 1935, Christo in Bulgaria, and Jeanne-Claude in Morocco.
 Significant outdoor projects include The London Mastaba, Serpentine Lake, London (2016-18), The Floating Piers, Lake Iseo, Italy (2014-16), and The Gates, Central Park, New York (1979-2005).
 From 1984-1991, they worked across two countries to create The Umbrellas, installing 1,340 blue umbrellas in Japan and 1,760 yellow umbrellas in California.
-Each of their works is disassembled once complete, leaving behind only preparatory drawing and collages.
+Each of their works is disassembled once complete, leaving behind only preparatory drawings and collages.
 They have been the subject of international exhibitions at institutions including ING, Belgium (2017-18), the Fondation Maeght, France (2016), and the Smithsonian, USA (2010).
-In 2009, Jeanne-Claude died aged 74.
-Christo lives and works in New York.